thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 The creator resolves the market correctly within 24h hours.
 There are no disputes in the following 24h so those that positioned on the winning side can redeed their winnings.

 This is an example of a market with more than 2 positions, but only one position can be the winning one.

+### General examples of markets that should not be created

+Any markets speculating on deaths in any form should be instantly disputed and slashed.
+Any markets that community members could have inside info on, or otherwise be in a position to take advantage of non public info, should be instantly disputed and slashed.
+Any racism or discriminatory markets should be instantly disputed and slashed.

+Any market in which the outcome could be known before end of positioning, e.g. speculating on the number of ETH burned (this requires a different type of market to be defined in another TIP down the line).

+### General examples of markets that would be acceptable

+Winner of a sports match (positioning has to end before the match starts) Winner of a tournament (positioning has to end before the tournament starts) Speculating on asset prices or market caps is fine.
+Also speculating on their ratios (e.g. the flippening).
+Winner of political elections ((positioning has to end before the election starts).

 ## Implementation